HackYourFuture/Git/Lecture-2.md

 ## What is remote ?

 If you're using Git collaboratively, you'll probably need to sync your commits with other machines or locations.
-In Git terminology, each machine or location is called a remote, and each one may have one or more branches.
+In Git terminology, each machine or location is called a *remote*, and each one may have one or more branches.
 Most often, you'll just have one, named origin.
 To list all the remotes, run
 `$ git remote`